 Ronald Edward Whitley vs. Cheryl Lea Whitley and Charles Schwab & Co., Inc.

 Hired shortly before trial to serve as lead trial counsel for the executor of the Whitley estate-the founder of Ranger Steel Services, LP-in litigation involving numerous claims against the executor totaling approximately $50,000,000.00.
-We were also retained by the estate to affirmatively set aside a designation of beneficiary obtained by one for the children on an account valued in excess of $35,000,000.00.
-After several key depositions, we successfully resisted summary judgment on all of the claims alleged against our client and obtained a summary judgment knocking out one category of claims alleged against our client.
-After the key deposition and summary judgment rulings, we were able to achieve a favorable settlement that was embodied in a dismissal with prejudice on July 28, 2014.
+Also retained by the estate to affirmatively set aside a designation of beneficiary obtained by one for the children on an account valued in excess of $35,000,000.00.
+After several key depositions, successfully resisted summary judgment on all of the claims alleged against client and obtained a summary judgment knocking out one category of claims alleged against client.
+After the key deposition and summary judgment rulings, achieved a favorable settlement that was embodied in a dismissal with prejudice.

 EnterSys Group, L.P., et al. v.
 Axon Solutions, Inc.

 Lead Counsel for Plaintiffs in a lawsuit seeking payment of a substantial earn-out and associated bonuses pursuant to an asset purchase agreement.
-Our clients formed EnterSys LP, a SAP consulting company, and after years of success, sold substantially all of the assets to a UK SAP consulting company, for cash up front and potential earn-out payments.
-The transaction also included employment agreements for our individual clients that allowed them to earn bonuses as certain margin targets were achieved.
-On July 19, 2012, the trial court issued an order in response to Defendants’ Motion for Summary Judgment (the other side) holding that the earn-out calculation provision unambiguously required Defendants to include pharmaceutical related revenues in the calculation of the earn-out amount and bonuses.
+Clients formed EnterSys LP, a SAP consulting company, and after years of success, sold substantially all of the assets to a UK SAP consulting company, for cash up front and potential earn-out payments.
+The transaction also included employment agreements for individual clients that allowed them to earn bonuses as certain margin targets were achieved.
+The trial court issued an order in response to Defendants’ Motion for Summary Judgment (the other side) holding that the earn-out calculation provision unambiguously required Defendants to include pharmaceutical related revenues in the calculation of the earn-out amount and bonuses.
 The ruling effectively granted Plaintiffs a summary judgment on their breach of contract claim.
-At that point, with only one claim left to be tried, the case settled confidentially immediately before the November 2012 trial setting.
+At that point, with only one claim left to be tried, the case settled confidentially immediately before the trial.

 Toby Shor and Seashore Investments v.
 PBF Investments, Ltd